 \section{Future Directions}

-\paragraph{Scaling Up and Broader Applications} Our work only considered simple binary classification and knowledge retrieval tasks, at most 5 in-context examples, and models with fewer than 1 billion parameters.
-Nevertheless, it is straightforward to scale up our framework to a wider and more diverse range of general sequence-to-sequence tasks \cite{ye2021crossfit}, more few-shot examples (which requires a longer context size \cite{dai-etal-2019-transformer, child2019generating, shen2021efficient, wang2020linformer}), and larger models \cite{brown2020language, kaplan2020scaling}.
-It is also straightforward to apply in-context tuning to a broader range of scenarios that require adapting to a new setup, e.g., adapting to a new label in classification tasks \cite{xia-etal-2021-incremental}, an unseen database in semantic parsing tasks \cite{suhr-etal-2020-exploring, lee-etal-2021-kaggledbqa}, or a new language pair in machine translation tasks \cite{gu-etal-2018-meta, aharoni-etal-2019-massively}, etc.
+\paragraph{Scaling Up and Broader Applications} Our work only considers simple binary classification and knowledge retrieval tasks, at most 5 in-context examples, and models with fewer than 1 billion parameters.
+Nevertheless, it is straightforward to scale up our framework to a wider and more diverse range of general sequence-to-sequence tasks \cite{ye2021crossfit}, more few-shot examples (which requires a longer context size \cite{dai-etal-2019-transformer, wang2020linformer}), and larger models \cite{brown2020language, kaplan2020scaling}.
+It is also straightforward to apply in-context tuning to a broader range of scenarios that require adapting to a new setup, e.g., adapting to a new label in classification tasks \cite{xia-etal-2021-incremental}, an unseen database in semantic parsing tasks \cite{suhr-etal-2020-exploring, lee-etal-2021-kaggledbqa}, or a new language pair in machine translation \cite{gu-etal-2018-meta, aharoni-etal-2019-massively}, etc.

-\paragraph{Meta-learning for robustness} Our work assumed that the few-shot training examples come from the same distribution as the test examples, but this assumption does not necessarily hold in practice.
+\paragraph{Meta-learning for Robustness} Our work assumed that the few-shot training examples come from the same distribution as the test examples, but this assumption does not necessarily hold in practice.
 For example, the test distribution might constitute new input compositions \cite{lake2018generalization}, rare subgroups \cite{sagawa2019distributionally}, other types of distribution shifts \cite{hendrycks2019benchmarking}, or even adversarial examples \cite{kang2019testing}.
 More effective meta-learning methods might learn a more robust learning mechanism and combat these generalization challenges.

 \paragraph{Understanding In-context Learning} Many properties of in-context learning are still unknown.
-For example, is in-context learning more robust towards distribution shift \cite{lester2021power}?
+Is in-context learning more robust to distribution shift \cite{lester2021power}?
 Can we combine in-context learning and gradient learning to get the benefit of both worlds \cite{wortsman2021robust}?